 - Current while transmitting: 28mA

 - Range: “up to 200m”.
 I will check that later

 - Data speed: up to 10Kbps, but range drops considerably with speed above 2400bps

-- Sold without antenna.
+- Sold without an antenna.
 No antenna = limited range.
-To make an antenna, just solder 165mm of copper wire to ANT pad
+To make an antenna, just solder 165mm of copper wire to the ANT pad

 The receiver.
 The bigger one.